mrdoob/three.js/threejs/lessons/threejs-fundamentals.md

 <img src="resources/frustum-3d.svg" width="500" class="threejs_center"/>

-The height of the zNear and zFar planes are determined by the field of view.
+The height of the near and far planes are determined by the field of view.
 The width of both planes is determined by the field of view and the aspect.

 Anything inside the defined frustum will be be drawn.
 Anything outside